 Our Team

-For more information on the partners collaborating on specific trips, please see the trip page or reach out to us.
-Below are our core team members.
+For more specific information regarding who will be hosting specific trips, please see the trip page or contact us.

 Re Jin Lee: Korean Brazilian ceramic artist standing in her upstate New York art studio surrounded by contemporary ceramic sculptures and pottery, wearing a white shirt and an apron